srrm99/windsurf-hackathon/README.md

 - Procedurally generated terrain and buildings
 - Dynamic lighting and shadows

-## 📋 API Keys
+## 📋 API Keys (IMPORTANT FOR HACKATHON ORGANIZERS)

 ### OpenAI API Key
-- Required for the AI command functionality
+- **REQUIRED**: Hackathon organizers/judges must provide their own OpenAI API key
-- Enter it in the UI when prompted
+- Enter it in the UI input field labeled "OpenAI API Key" and click "Save API Key"
 - Used to process natural language commands
+- Without this key, the AI command functionality will not work

 ### Sarvam.ai API Key
-- Required for Hindi speech recognition
+- **REQUIRED**: Hackathon organizers/judges must provide their own Sarvam.ai API key
-- Enter it when prompted after clicking the speech button
+- Enter it when prompted after clicking the "🎤 Speak" button
 - Used to convert Hindi speech to English text
+- Without this key, the Hindi speech recognition will not work

+> **Note for Hackathon Organizers**: Both API keys are required to fully evaluate this submission.
+The keys are not stored in the repository for security reasons and must be entered by the user.

 ## 🔧 Troubleshooting